hammond756/Shifty/DESIGN.md

 ##### Introduction

 My will consist of five view controller.
 The LoginViewController, RoosterViewController, GezochtViewController, AangebodenViewController and the SubmitRoosterViewController.
-The three main views (Rooster, Gezocht and Aangeboden) are embedden in a TableView.
+The three main views (Rooster, Gezocht and Aangeboden) are embedded in a TableView.
 But the indiviual views are also embedded in a NavigationView.
 That is a workaround to have a titlebar in each view.

 ##### ViewControllers